Every member of our team contributes to the Institute’s mission to improve the economic and social well-being of the people of the Americas.

 New York, NY, USA

-She was previously Global Managing Partner at Tata Consultancy Services.
-Before that, she served as vice chairman in Global Corporate & Investment Banking at Bank of America as well as head of the Global Cyber Public Policy team, responsible for Bank of America’s participation in programs dedicated to improving cyber resiliency of the global financial system including thought leadership, engagement, geostrategic risk analysis and contingency planning.
+Siobhan was recently a Partner at Independence Point Advisors (IPA).
+Prior to joining IPA, she was Vice Chair of Global Corporate & Investment Banking at Bank of America (BofA) as well as Head of the Global Cyber Public Policy team responsible for BofA’s participation in programs dedicated to improving the risk and cyber resiliency of the global financial system.

 José Luis Manzano